techwise-technologies/tsuki-dev/DEPLOYMENT.md

 }

 yourdomain.com, www.yourdomain.com {
   reverse_proxy 127.0.0.1:8080
+  tls email@yourdomain.com

+  tls {
+    dns cloudflare cloudflare_api_token
   }
+}

 devpanel.yourdomain.com {
   reverse_proxy 127.0.0.1:9000
+  tls email@yourdomain.com

+  tls {
+    dns cloudflare cloudflare_api_token
   }
+}
 ```

-Replace all occurances of "yourdomain.com" with your Desired domain name.
+Replace all occurances of "yourdomain.com" with your Desired domain name and all occurances of "email@yourdomain.com" & "cloudflare_api_token" with your own token and email.
-Exit the file by pressing and holding ctrl + x.

-This will initiate a prompt that will ask if you wish to save the changes, press Y and Enter.
+Exit the file by pressing and holding ctrl + x, this will initiate a prompt that will ask if you wish to save the changes, press Y and Enter.

 ### STEP 5: Deployment with Docker-Compose